FoolMasque/LBPH-FaceNet-Face-Recognition/README.md

 A real time detection and recognition

-This code consists of two parts:one is HaarCascade+HBPH face detection and recognition, and another is MTCNN+FaceNet face detection and recognition.
+This code consists of two parts:one is HaarCascade+LBPH face detection and recognition, and another is MTCNN+FaceNet face detection and recognition.

 That is used in my undergraduate graduation design program.